CommandPost/CommandPost-Website/docs/README.md

 ### Experience Unparalleled Control

-> _“As someone who doesn’t like clicking to do things, CommandPost makes my work much more likeable”._
+> _“ As someone who doesn’t like clicking to do things, CommandPost makes my work much more likeable ”._
 > **[Oli Frost](https://olifro.st/){target="_blank"}**

 CommandPost has deep support for a wide range of **control surfaces**.